-The YMCAs in New York City also just had their annual Splash Week, a free week of swimming and water safety classes at 19 Y facilities around the city.
-There are two new YMCAs, in Coney Island and the Rockaways, both near free city beaches.
+The YMCAs in New York City have their annual Splash Week, a free week of swimming and water safety classes at 19 Y facilities around the city.
+Two of the YMCAs, in Coney Island and the Rockaways, are both near free city beaches.

 If your kids aren’t quite ready to jump in a pool, check out Brooklyn Bridge Park, with its extensive water play area.
+The park also has an outdoor pop-up pool, in its last season; the small pool is ideal for those intimated by large public pools.
 And Prospect Park transforms its ice skating rinks, LeFrak Center at Lakeside, to a large water play area called Splash Pad.